Case Study · 01

 Content Canvas

-One brief → 9 pieces across 6 content types
+One brief → multiple content formats

 app.birdeye.com · Content Hub — New product launch · All locations